dCache/dcache-book2/config-hsm.md

 The EXECUTABLE and the STORE FILE operation
 ------------------------------------------

-Whenever a disk file needs to be copied to a Tertiary Storage System DCACHE automatically launches an `executable` on the pool containing the file to be copied.
+Whenever a disk file needs to be copied to a Tertiary Storage System dCache automatically launches an `executable` on the pool containing the file to be copied.
 Exactly one instance of the `executable` is started for each file.
 Multiple instances of the `executable` may run concurrently for different files.
 The maximum number of concurrent instances of the `executable` per pool as well as the full path of the `executable` can be configured in the 'setup' file of the pool as described in [the section called “The pool ’setup’ file”.](#the-pool-setup-file)

 The following arguments are given to the executable of a STORE FILE operation on startup.